Participation crisis

 The conventional wisdom of ‘parties in decline’ does not now fit the recent history of the UK well, with some membership levels growing, and others fairly stable.
 Some ‘new party’ trends emerged (for a while) within Labour and the SNP, utilising different, more digital ways of mobilising and stronger links to parts of civil society.
 Internal party elections of most key candidates (not leaders) are generally stronger now than in earlier decades (except within UKIP).

-the membership of the Conservative Party has historically been above that of Labour, apart from a brief period around the 1997 General Election.
+The membership of the Conservative Party has historically been above that of Labour, apart from a brief period around the 1997 General Election.
 However, since 2010, Labour’s membership has been above that of the Conservatives

 The most recent data (2022) indicates around 1.5% of the UK population are members of one of the Liberal Democrats, Labour Party or Conservative Party, though latest data for the Conservative Party is from 2019.
 This compares to a historic low of 0.8% in 2013.
 Across the UK, the Labour Party’s membership increased from 0.4% of the electorate in 2013 to 1.2% in 2017, before falling to 0.9% in April 2022.